seatable-data/api/dtable-web-v2.1-admin/dtables.md

 **Sample Response (200)**

-Response from the sample request shows Page 1 with 3 bases and indicates the existence of next page(s).
-In the list of bases, the ID, workspace ID, UUID etc. of each base are displayed.
+Response from the sample request shows Page 1 with 3 bases and their detailed infos.
+The returned "has_next_page" value indicates there are more pages:

 >```
 >{